 "Hey, I took the money," she said, referring to the perks that came with her tacit agreement to be in the public eye.
 "It's simple.
 If you don't want the attention, don't take the money."

 Kournikova reiterated on The Graham Norton Show in 2010 that she and Iglesias had no plans for marriage.
-"We're fine—we're perfect...Being eight years together, it's more [time] being married [than most] Hollywood couples, or whatever." ("Common law now," agreed fellow guest Katy Perry.)
+"We're fine—we're perfect...Being eight years together, it's more [like] being married [than most] Hollywood couples, or whatever." ("Common law now," agreed fellow guest Katy Perry.)

 "[Marriage] isn't important to me," she continued.
 "I'm in a happy relationship—that's all that matters.
 I believe in commitment.
 I believe in being open and trusting each other and respecting each other completely."